Information on rotator cuff tears is also available in Spanish:.

 A rotator cuff tear is a common cause of pain and disability among adults.
-In 2008, close to 2 million people in the United States went to their doctors because of a rotator cuff problem.
+In 2013, almost 2 million people in the United States went to their doctors because of a rotator cuff problem.

 A torn rotator cuff will weaken your shoulder.
 This means that many daily activities, like combing your hair or getting dressed, may become painful and difficult to do.

 Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
 The shoulder is a ball-and-socket joint: the ball, or head, of your upper arm bone fits into a shallow socket in your shoulder blade.